 Hydropower generation in California comes from units associated with relatively large reservoirs (low elevation units) and units in high-elevations.
-Medellín-Azuara et al. (2008) reported very negligible changes in annual electricity generation from low-elevation units in part due to the fact that surface water reservoirs (behind dams) seem to be able to dampen the changes in the seasonal runoffs.
-For high-elevation hydropower units, Medellín-Azuara et al. (2008) reported up to 20 percent decreases in annual electricity generation for approximately 150 high-elevation hydropower units available in California.
+Medellín-Azuara et al. (2009) reported very negligible changes in annual electricity generation from low-elevation units in part due to the fact that surface water reservoirs (behind dams) seem to be able to dampen the changes in the seasonal runoffs.
+For high-elevation hydropower units, Medellín-Azuara et al. (2009) reported up to 20 percent decreases in annual electricity generation for approximately 150 high-elevation hydropower units available in California.
 Total annual generation is a strong function of the amount of precipitation falling in California.
 As shown in Figure 4 in Chapter I, most global climate models used for this assessment suggest reductions in precipitation levels.
-If we assume a cost of generation of about five cents per kilowatt-hour, a reduction of 20 percent of electricity generation from high-elevation units would translate to an annual loss of about \$1 billion.23 Of course, the cost of electricity generation by the middle and the end of this century is highly uncertain so this number is, again, just an order of magnitude estimate.
+If we assume a cost of generation of about seven cents per kilowatt-hour, a reduction of 20 percent of electricity generation from high-elevation units would translate to an annual loss of about \$0.5 billion.
+Of course, the cost of electricity generation by the middle and the end of this century is highly uncertain so this number is, again, just an order of magnitude estimate.

-21 From Table 3 in Auffhammer et al. (2008) we selected the results from the BCSD downscaling model for the scenario with increase prices of electricity of 30 percent by 2020 and constant prices after that for the rest of the century.
+&lt;sup>19 From Table 3 in Auffhammer et al. (2008) we selected the results from the BCSD downscaling model for the scenario with increase prices of electricity of 30 percent by 2020 and constant prices after that for the rest of the century.

-22 The econometric relationships developed by Auffhammer and Aroonruengsawat include electricity rates as one of the independent variables.
+&lt;sup>20 The econometric relationships developed by Auffhammer and Aroonruengsawat include electricity rates as one of the independent variables.
 If electricity prices remain constant, in real terms, over the course of this century, demand for electricity would be even higher.

-23 The average hydroelectricity generation in California from 1996 to 2006 was about 39.7 Gigawatt-hours.
-This study conservatively assumed that about 50 percent of this generation comes from high-elevation units (Medellín-Azuara et al. (2008) report that this number is roughly 74 percent).
+&lt;sup>21 The average hydroelectricity generation in California from 1996 to 2006 was about 39.7 Gigawatt-hours.
+Medellín-Azuara et al. (2009) report that about 74 percent of this generation comes from high-elevation units..